GRADUATE TESTIMONIALS

 "How you do at school will influence your ability to get a job."

-Jordan Kloety didn’t have many resources when he moved to Mooresville, North Carolina, to attend NASCAR Technical Institute.
+Jordan Kloety didn’t have many resources when he moved to Mooresville, North Carolina, to pursue training for a career.
 One thing he did have was drive, to pursue his passion for racing and motorsports by getting his education.

-Jordan took the core Automotive Technology Program before taking the NASCAR Technician Training Program at NASCAR Technical Institute.
-Today, he’s a technician in the engine shop for the Hendrick Motorsports NASCAR racing team.1,24 Previously, he went on the road with the team for about a year and has been with the organization since 2013, right after he graduated NASCAR Tech with perfect attendance and a 4.0 grade point average.
+After completing the core Automotive Technology program, Jordan took the NASCAR Technician Training Program at NASCAR Technical Institute.
+Today, he’s a technician in the engine shop for the Hendrick Motorsports NASCAR racing team.1.4,24 Previously, he went on the road with the team for about a year and has been with the organization since 2013, right after he graduated NASCAR Tech with perfect attendance and a 4.0 grade point average.

 Developing a Strong Work Ethic